ellencigoli/ellencigoli/README.md

 ## About Me 👋

 Hi there!
 I'm Ellen Cigoli, a full stack Python student at EBAC (Escola Britânica de Artes Criativas).
 I'm passionate about coding and love diving into web development projects.
-Currently, I'm focusing on mastering Python, HTML, CSS, and JavaScript.
+Currently, I'm focusing on mastering Python and JavaScript.

 ## Technologies 🌱